matt-palmer999/britishpatriots/_posts/2026-08-18-bluefin-tuna-caught.md

 A new analysis by the Albion Policy Foundation, Tufton Street, found that species newly returning to British waters after decades-long absences are now landed, on average, within nine days of being sighted, a figure the Foundation called "remarkably consistent" and declined to comment further.

-The Marine Management Organisation confirmed it was "reviewing options" for a dedicated bluefin tuna quota, now that the species had re-established a presence in UK waters, a presence which, as of Friday, stood at one but by Saturday had collapsed to zero.
+The Marine Management Organisation confirmed it was "reviewing options" for a dedicated bluefin tuna quota, now that the species had re-established a presence in UK waters, a presence which, as of Friday morning, stood at one but by the afternoon had collapsed to zero.